 Jim Grantham, author of the Jazzmaster Workout

 Jim Grantham is a professional saxophonist, multi-instrumentalist and jazz educator living and working in the San Francisco Bay Area.
-His wide experience of thirty years includes concerts, recordings, shows, and ongoing freelance work with many of the major bands and contractors in the San Francisco Bay Area.
-Nightbird Music is his own company that contracts music for all occasions.
+His wide experience of forty-five years includes concerts, recordings, shows, and ongoing freelance work with many of the major bands and contractors in the San Francisco Bay Area.

-His jazz playing includes performances with Bobby McFerrin, George Cables, Eddie Moore, Mark Isham, Ed Kelly, and Frank Tusa, among many others.
+His jazz playing includes performances with Bobby McFerrin, George Cables, Eddie Moore, Mark Isham, Ed Kelly, Gaylord Birth, and Frank Tusa, among many others.
 He has recorded with Jessica Williams and Eddie Henderson.